-Lecturing on enrichment cruises in the Mediterranean and Caribbean since 1996 has fueled Robyn’s passion for adventure, discovery, travel, art and archaeology.
-These diverse interests have carried her through several degrees including a BA in the History of Art from Queen’s University in Kingston, Ontario; a B.Sc. in Conservation of Archaeological Materials from University College, Cardiff, Wales; a MA in Anthropology (Nautical Archaeology) from Texas A & M and finally her Ph.D. in Archaeology from Simon Fraser University in 2007.
+Lecturing on expedition ships since 1996 has fueled Robyn’s passion for adventure, discovery, travel, art, and archaeology.
+These diverse interests have carried her through several degrees, including a B.A. in the History of Art from Queen’s University in Kingston, Ontario; a B.Sc. in Conservation of Archaeological Materials from University College, Cardiff, Wales; an M.A. in Nautical Archaeology from Texas A&M; and finally a Ph.D. in Archaeology from Simon Fraser University, British Columbia, in 2007.

 Robyn is an Adjunct Professor of the Archaeology Department at Simon Fraser University where she lectures part-time on history, archaeology, and maritime studies.
 As a Research Associate of the Institute of Nautical Archaeology (INA) she worked on projects in Turkey, Yukon Territories and Jamaica and is now the Treasurer/Director of INA.
 For the past 16 years she has directed the excavations of Sevilla la Nueva, the early 16th century Spanish capital of Jamaica.
 She is currently a Director of the Vancouver Maritime Museum and a Fellow of the Royal Canadian Geographic Society.

 Join us for updates, insider reports & special offers.